jubayer17/jubayer17/README.md

 # Hey there, I'm Jubayer Ahmed! 👋

 Welcome to my GitHub!
-I’m a forward-thinking developer, **deeply immersed in the MERN stack**, building **scalable, intelligent, and user-driven applications**.
+I’m a forward-thinking developer, **deeply immersed in the MERN stack and Next.js**, building **scalable, intelligent, and user-driven applications**.
 I’m constantly pushing the boundaries of what's possible with technology, aiming to create innovative solutions that make a global impact.
 Let’s build the future together!

 ---

 ## 🚀 About Me

-- 🌱 **Currently building the future with** the **MERN stack** (MongoDB, Express.js, React, Node.js).
+- 🌱 **Currently building the future with** the **MERN stack** (MongoDB, Express.js, React, Node.js) and **Next.js**.
 - 💡 **Driven by innovation**, constantly seeking to **optimize and scale** user experiences with new technologies.
 - 🌍 From **Bhola**, I'm committed to bringing **tech-driven change** to my community and the world.
 - ⚡ **Always learning**, exploring new languages, tools, and frameworks to build **next-gen applications**.